The UNECE Working Party on Regulatory Cooperation and Standardization Policies (WP.6)

 Information about WP.6 and its expert groups sessions

-The 30th Session of the Working Party on Regulatory Cooperation and Standardization Policies (WP.6) will take place in Geneva on 2-3 November 2020.
-The session will focus on: Quality Infrastructure – a crucial tool for sustainable development in times of pandemic, the continuation of the Gender Responsive Standards initiative and current developments in the areas of WP.6 interest.
-The meeting of the StaRT-ED Team on education in the field of standardization and the conference on Gender Responsive Standards will take place in the morning of 2 November.
-More details at the link: https://www.unece.org/index.php?id=53785 , where there is also a possibility of online registration.
+The 30th Session of the Working Party on Regulatory Cooperation and Standardization Policies (WP.6) was held in Geneva on 2-3 November 2020.
+The session was focused on: Quality Infrastructure – a crucial tool for sustainable development in times of pandemic, the continuation of the Gender Responsive Standards initiative and current developments in the areas of WP.6 interest.
+The meeting of the StaRT-ED Team on education in the field of standardization and the conference on Gender Responsive Standards was held on 2 November 2020.
+More details at the link: https://www.unece.org/index.php?id=53785.

 - a discussion on the direction of future UNECE work on “Standards for Sustainable Development”;

 - presentation and suggestion for adoption of a draft Recommendation on “Addressing product non-compliance risk in international trade” and of a “Proposed common regulatory framework on Cybersecurity” and

 - two high level panels on “Education on standards-related issues” and on “Challenges for market surveillance authorities”.

 Detailed information on the session, including reports and individual presentations, are available on the UNECE website.